 On May 31, 2022, the Company announced the commencement of a FS at San Matias project.
-The FS will focus on updating the mine plan and Mineral Resource estimate at the Alacran Deposit.
-It will also involve numerous trade-off studies that are expected to improve project economics.
-A total 42,000-metre infill diamond drilling campaign is underway and will be the Company's largest drill program conducted to date.
+The FS is focused on updating the mine plan and Mineral Resource estimate at the Alacran Deposit.
+Numerous trade-off studies are underway to confirm the mine, mill and waste management facility designs and potentially improve the project economics.
+The in-fill drilling campaign surpassed its original target of 40,000 metres and completed a total of 44,889.75 metres in 233 diamond drill holes.
+The additional drilling was intended to fill gaps between the existing and new drill pads that were not planned in the original in-fill drilling program, and to complete the assay data required for the development of the mine.
 An initial 25,000-metre program focused on the central area of the Alacran Deposit, an area shown to host multiple high-grade mineralized zones, was completed during the fourth quarter of 2022.

-A total of 38,569.1 metres in 200 diamond drill holes of the drill program have been completed to date.
+A total of 44,889.75 metres in 233 diamond drill holes have been completed.
 The drill assays confirm not only the wide higher-grade domains of chalcopyrite-pyrrhotite copper-gold carbonate replacement mineralization within the Mineral Resource block model, but also the presence of multiple north-south trending structural zones which host higher grade mineralization as well as late-mineral Carbonate Base Metal ("CBM") veins which have historically given the highest-grade results.
 Zones of shallow massive sulfide replacement of the host 'Unit 2' stratigraphy are seen in the core of the deposit.
 Table 1 shows assay results received to date in 2023.
-These shallow high-grade intercepts lie within the core of the
+These shallow high-grade intercepts lie within the core of the Alacran Deposit and the Company anticipates these will be included in an updated Mineral Resource estimate that is currently underway, based on the results of the initial 25,000 metre program.

-1 Work performed prior to the COVID-19 lockdown was confined to titles adjacent to Alacran where mine infrastructure would be located as the Alacran title itself remained under force majeure (refer to Cordoba's news release dated August 9, 2019) during this time.
+&lt;sup>1 Work performed prior to the COVID-19 lockdown was confined to titles adjacent to Alacran where mine infrastructure would be located as the Alacran title itself remained under force majeure (refer to Cordoba's news release dated August 9, 2019) during this time.